k0f1/configuring-linux-web-server/README.md

 cd into your project directory

 #### Prepare the virtualenv.
+cd into the cloned directory inside the project root directory in this case `/var/project_drectory/catalog`

+Then install pip with `sudo apt-get install python3-pip`

-cd into the project root directory in this case `/var/project_drectory/` and install venv `sudo apt-get install python3-venv`, Then install pip with `sudo apt-get install python-pip`, Create a virtual environment with the code `python3 -m venv /path/to/new/virtual/environment`, Which in my case is  `sudo python3 -m venv /var/www/env`
+and install venv `sudo pip install virtualenv `,

+Create a virtual environment with the code `python3 -m venv /path/to/new/virtual/environment`, Which in my case is  `sudo python3 -m venv /var/www/datafrica/catalog/venv`

-Now install the following packages without activating `env` by env/bin/pip install`, without activating venv Inside the project directory(w),
+Now install the following packages after activating virtualenv `source venv/bin/activate`, Inside the project directory(w),

-1.`sudo env/bin/pip install flask`,
+Give this command to install Flask inside:

+sudo pip install Flask

-2. `sudo env/bin/pip install sqlalchemy`
+`sudo pip install sqlalchemy`

+Outside the venv
+`sudo apt-get install install python-psycopg2`